Sweet Dog

 Reading his body at a glance

-All is well, he's relaxed
+All good, he's relaxed

 Discomfort: give him space

-Read it in context
+Read them in context

-YawningGenuine tiredness, or tension: the context decides.
+YawningIt can be genuine tiredness, or tension: context decides.

 1. Quaranta, Siniscalchi & VallortigaraAsymmetric tail-wagging responses by dogs to different emotive stimuli (2007)